evancz/functional-programming-in-elm/book/recursion/merge-sort.md

         frontTwo :: merge listOne restTwo
 ```

 We take the lowest value off of one of the lists, and then call `merge` on the leftovers.
-Now that we have a `merge` function that can combine two sorted lists, but how do we *get* those two lists?
+Now we have a `merge` function that can combine two sorted lists, but how do we *get* those two lists?

 ## Split